pmdaproc(1) — Linux manual page

 -A Disables use of the credentials provided by PMAPI client

-tools, and simply runs everything under the "root" account.
+tools and simply runs everything under the "root" account.

-benevolent users.
-If enabled, unauthenticated remote PMAPI
+will be from benevolent users.
+If enabled, unauthenticated

-performance metric values which an unauthenticated PMAPI
+sensitive performance metric values which an unauthenticated

-client usually would not be able to.
-Refer to CVE-2012-3419
+PMAPI client usually would not be able to.
+Refer to

-for additional details.
+CVE-2011-2495 and CVE-2012-3419 for additional details.

--L Changes the per-process instance domain used by most
+-L Changes the per-process instance domain used by most pmdaproc

-pmdaproc metrics to include threads as well.
+metrics to include threads as well.

 -d It is absolutely crucial that the performance metrics domain